Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 ```
 - The above solution has <b>time and space complexity</b> of `O(n)`.
 #### Memory optimization
 We can optimize the space used in our previous solution.
-We don’t need to store all the previous numbers up to `n`, as we only need two previous numbers to calculate the next number in the sequence.
+We don’t need to store all the previous numbers up to `n`, as we only need two previous numbers to calculate the next number in the <b>sequence</b>.
 Let’s use this fact to further improve our solution:

 ```js
 function findMaxSteal(wealth) {